-I have collaborated with the Philippine Women Centre of BC, Caleb Johnston and Vancouver theatre artists in the creation and production of a testimonial play, Nanay, based entirely on research transcripts gathered over the years with the Philippine Women Centre of BC from interviews with domestic workers, their families, employers and nanny agents.
-This was performed at the PuSh International Performing Arts Festival in Vancouver in February 2009 and at the Hebbel Theatre in Berlin in June 2009.
+Collaborating with the Philippine Women Centre of BC, Caleb Johnston, Vancouver theatre artists and I created a testimonial play, Nanay, based entirely on research transcripts gathered over the years in Vancouver with the Philippine Women Centre of BC from interviews with domestic workers, their families, employers and nanny agents.
+Nanay was performed at the PuSh International Performing Arts Festival in Vancouver in February 2009 and at the Hebbel Theatre in Berlin in June 2009.
 Portions of the script were read at the RGS conference in Edinburgh in July 2012.
 The play was performed in Manila at PETA theatre in November 2013.
-We returned to Manila in summer 2014 to work with the script with a migrant organisation, Migrante International, and Teatro Ekumenical to adapt the play for presentation in the migrant-sending community of Bagong Barrio in Caloocan City in metro Manila.
-The community play was performed on October 11 2014.
+We returned to Manila in summer 2014 to revise the script in collaboration with a migrant organisation, Migrante International, and Teatro Ekumenical.
+Now a site-responsive script we did more research to gather new local stories of Filipino migration.
+The renewed play was presented in the migrant-sending community of Bagong Barrio in Caloocan City in metro Manila in October 11 2014